FUSION WILL WARM US.

 |

-"Proof of principle," says Dr. Kulcinski but the next generation of Helium-3 fusion reactors will perform better and be completely free of radiation.
-Pure Helium-3 fusion (3He-3He) is a long way off, but it's worth the effort, says Kulcinski, "You'd have a little residual radioactivity when the reactor was running, but none when you turned it off.
+"Proof of principle," says Dr. Kulcinski, "but the next generation of Helium-3 fusion reactors will perform better and be completely free of radiation.
+Pure Helium-3 fusion (3He-3He) is a long way off, but it's worth the effort," says Kulcinski, "You'd have a little residual radioactivity when the reactor was running, but none when you turned it off.
 It would be a nuclear power source without the nuclear waste."

 NOTE: In addition to He-3, additional energy might come from an external source.
 See INTERSTELLAR RAMJET which leverages concepts from Bussard and Whitmire for harvesting enroute high speed particles.